dynawo/dynawo-algorithms/README.md

 PATH_TO_DYNAWO_DEPLOY=${DYNAWO_HOME}/deploy/gcc8/shared/dynawo/
 ```

-To build Dyna&omega;o-algorithms you need to clone the repository launch the following commands in the source code directory. it will create a `myEnvDynawoAlgorithms.sh` script file that will be your personal entrypoint to launch algorithms and configure some options.
+To build Dyna&omega;o-algorithms you need to clone the repository and launch the following commands in the source code directory.
+It will create a `myEnvDynawoAlgorithms.sh` script file that will be your personal entrypoint to launch algorithms and configure some options.

 ``` bash
 $> echo '#!/bin/bash